isomerpages/moe-changkatpri/_our-changkat/Principal's Message.md

 by our <strong>PRIDE values – Patriotism, Resilience, Integrity, Discipline, and Empathy</strong>.
 These values are intentionally and consistently lived out through both work and play, within and beyond the classroom.
-Through these authentic learning &nbsp;experiences, we prepare our students to contribute positively to their communities and to lead with confidence, compassion, and purpose.</p>
+Through these authentic learning experiences, we prepare our students to contribute positively to their communities and to lead with confidence, compassion, and purpose.</p>
 <p>Behind every child at CKPS, there is a group of dedicated teachers who
 play a critical role in your child’s development.
 Our teachers are also